kbroman/AdvData/docs/hw2.md

 (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5632564/) into a
 graph (or graphs), showing the treatment effects on the primary and secondary outcomes.
 Discuss your design choices.

-e.
-What do you conclude about the effect of integrated pest management on asthma symptoms?